Skip the LoRA juggling — unlimited image and video generation on the ad-supported free tier, no signup, no credit card Create Free Now →

 What is the best learning rate for LoRA training?

-For SDXL, 1e-4 (0.0001) is the most reliable starting point.
+For SDXL, 1e-4 is the most reliable starting point.
 For FLUX, 5e-5 to 1e-4 works well.
-Use a cosine scheduler for stable training.
-If outputs are oversaturated or distorted, lower the learning rate.
-If the LoRA has no effect at weight 1.0, increase it or add more training steps.
+Use a cosine scheduler.
+Lower if outputs are oversaturated.
+Increase if no effect at weight 1.0.

-Ready to put your training knowledge to work?
-Try ZSky AI free with 200 free credits at signup + 100 daily when logged in.
+Ready to skip the LoRA juggling?
+Try ZSky AI free with unlimited image and video generation on the ad-supported free tier.
 Power users who need more can compare plans here.